chemicalspaceman/GeospatialQueryProject/README.md

 # Weather and Wave Data Visualiser

-WWDV allows a user to find information about weather and wave conditions, using data from the national data buoy center (NDBC).
+WWDV allows a user to find information about weather and wave conditions, using the latest data from the national data buoy center (NDBC).

 ## Installation